 The PEAR register determines pin function, and the data direction register (DDRE) determines whether each pin is an input or output when it is used for general-purpose I/O. PEAR settings override DDRE settings.
 Because PE1 and PE0 are input-only pins, only DDRE7-DDRE2 have effect.
-Setting a bit in the DDRE register makes the corresponding bit in port E an output; clearing a bit in the DDRE register makes the corresponding bit in port E an input.
-The default reset state of DDRE is all 0s.
+Setting a bit in the DDRE register makes the corresponding bit in port E an output; clearing a bit in the DDRE register makes the corresponding bit in port E an output; clearing a bit in the DDRE register makes the corresponding bit negative state of DDRE is all 0s.